How to look for records of... High Court of Admiralty

 Those marked with an asterisk represent the most straightforward way of finding a person or ship.
 The index and calendar to HCA 1/1-101 is available at The National Archives.

 The business of the High Court of Admiralty, aside from the criminal cases above, was administered under civil law and divided into prize jurisdiction and instance jurisdiction (for the latter see below).
-The Prize Court ruled on disputed prize cases and either condemned the ship, cargo or both as lawful prize or found in favour of the owners of the prize as ‘not lawful prize’.
+The Prize Court ruled on disputed prize cases and either condemned the ship, cargo or both as lawful prize or found in favour of the owners of the prize as neutral or friendly, and therefore ‘not lawful prize’.

 Records of prize cases are found in these series: